Loïc Badé: Sevilla

 On 4 January 2023, Badé joined La Liga side Sevilla until the end of the season with an option-to-buy.
 He contributed to the team's triumph in the UEFA Europa League, notably scoring in a 3–0 win over Manchester United in the quarter-finals.
 After making twenty-seven appearances and scoring two goals for the club across six months, Sevilla signed Badé on a permanent deal.

 Bayer Leverkusen

 On 21 August 2025, Badé signed for Bundesliga club Bayer Leverkusen on a deal until 2030.

 International career

 Badé made his debut for the France U21 national team in a 1–1 draw against the Faroe Islands on 6 September 2021.

 On 1 September 2024, Badé received his first call-up to the France national team for two UEFA Nations League matches after Wesley Fofana pulled out due to injury.

-On 8 June 2025, Badé made his international debut for France in a 2–0 win over Germany in the 2025 UEFA Nations League Finals third-place play-off.
+On 8 June 2025, Badé made his international debut for France in a 2-0 win over Germany after Kylian Mbappe's & Michael Olise's goals in the 2025 UEFA Nations League Finals third-place play-off.